robert-annies/toast/README.md

 =======

-Toast is an extension to Ruby on Rails to build web services with low programming effort in coherent way.
+Toast is an extension to Ruby on Rails to build web services with low programming effort in a coherent way.
 Toast exends ActiveRecord such that each model can be declared to be a web resource, exposing defined attributes for reading and writing using HTTP.